pedropark99/passgen/README.md

 XoRNmYibtNOWPXwiAKkzrexZp
 ```

-Or, you can use the `-n` flag to include numbers in the character set for your password:
+You can use the `-n` flag to include numbers in the character set for your password:

 ```sh
 passgen -l 13 -n